 The Board of Directors develops its understanding of the views of governors and members/stakeholders through a variety of mechanisms.
 This includes Executive and Non-Executive Director attendance at meetings of the Council of Governors and its working groups; attendance at joint Board and Council away day events; participation in meetings involving members, such as at the Annual Members' Meeting, at the Members' Caring for You events; and Executive Director attendance at Governor Constituency meetings.
-The COVID-19 pandemic meant that some of these events had to be suspended or held differently, but the Board continued to prioritise engagement with the Council of Governors, with the Chair setting up a regular programme of informal catch-ups with groups of Governors in between the formal Council meetings.
+The COVID-19 pandemic meant that some of these events were held differently, but the Board continued to prioritise engagement with the Council of Governors, with the Chair setting up a regular programme of informal catch-ups with groups of Governors in between the formal Council meetings.
+These catch-ups have been retained as a good source of engagement aside from the formal meetings.